SomeMedtnerGuy/RhythmoMaker/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 All that is needed is to download the latest version of the project from  [this link](https://drive.google.com/drive/folders/14EzbgPs6xNWwsRa-FlGkv6kf6RbABdvQ?usp=drive_link) and export the two files in there.
+Then, click on the executable to open the program.
+(The other file, ending in .pck, should remain untouched).

 *Note: Windows might show a warning about how the software might not be safe, simply because it has no way of making sure that I did not write mallicious code in there.
 In order to bypass that, I'd have to pay for a key, which for a sideproject is quite expensive right now.
 (I haven't changed the logo of the program, otherwise the warning would be worse.)
 Therefore, if you would not like to risk it, I understand!
 I plan to get that key asap and I'll inform you here when that happens. :)*

+If you look into the folder again, you will see that two new folders were created, called "audio" and "projects".
+In "audio", you place all the music you want to build the rhythmograms to, for easy access.
+You will not have to open the "projects" folder, as it is the folder the program will use to save and load projects in a format it can read, so no need to worry about that one!

+So all you have to do is to simply place your mp3 files in the "audio" folder and you are good to go!
+You can even take the RhythmoMaker folder, place it in a pendrive or upload it to a cloud, and reuse it in whichever computer you'd like - all music and projects will be accessible!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>